petk/php-build-system/docs/cmake/introduction.md

 ## 6. Generating a configuration header

-Once the necessary checks have been completed during the configuration phase, you can proceed to create a configuration header file.
-This header file serves as a configuration component in customizing your project's build based on the check results, and it is generated using the `configure_file()` command.
+Once the necessary checks have been completed during the configuration phase, a configuration header file can be created.
+This header file serves as a configuration component in customizing the project's build based on the check results, and it is generated using the `configure_file()` command.

 ```cmake
 # Generating a header file from the config.h.in template